TypeFox/oct-playground-demo/documentation/demo-scenario.md

 - ✅ Fraud prevention for large orders
 - ✅ Documentation of interaction with promo code system

- - You type: `// This is exactly what marketing needs.
-And we did it in one session!`
+ - **You:** "This is perfect!
+This is exactly what marketing needs, and we got it done in one session."

- - Jan types: `// Agreed.
-Without this real-time collaboration, we would have had multiple rounds of revisions.`
- - You type: `// The key was being able to discuss trade-offs immediately - like the ENTERPRISE minimum being a warning vs error.`
- - Jan types: `// And you could validate the business logic as I coded it.
-Saved us from implementing the wrong formula.`
+ - **Jan:** "Yeah, if we'd done this over email or tickets, it would have taken days.
+All those little decisions—like whether to error or warn on the ENTERPRISE minimum—we resolved them instantly."

+ - **You:** "Exactly!
+And I could validate the business logic as you were coding it.
+Like when we figured out the formula—multiply base by seasonal, then add tier.
+If you'd implemented it the other way, we would have caught it in testing and had to redo everything."

+ - **Jan:** "Right.
+And the documentation examples—you made sure they were clear for customers while I made sure the math was correct.
+That back-and-forth would have been painful over email."

+ - **You:** "Definitely.
+Okay, I'll let marketing know we're ready to go.
+Thanks for jumping on this so quickly!"

+ - **Jan:** "No problem.
+This was actually pretty efficient!"

 **Summary of what synchronous collaboration enabled:**

 1. **Immediate clarification of complex requirements** - No waiting for email responses about calculation formulas
-2. **Real-time validation of business logic** - Stakeholder caught the ENTERPRISE edge case immediately
+2. **Real-time validation of business logic** - Stakeholder caught potential issues as code was written
-3. **Collaborative problem-solving** - Both parties contributed to the solution (e.g., seasonal multiplier application)
+3. **Collaborative problem-solving** - Both parties contributed expertise (business rules + technical constraints)
 4. **Prevention of costly rework** - Formula was validated before implementation was complete
 5. **Comprehensive edge case coverage** - Discussion surfaced scenarios neither party had initially considered
 6. **Aligned documentation** - README examples were validated against actual implementation